dillonforrest/startup/_posts/2015-02-11-the-cold-email.md

 You <a href="http://www.dillonforrest.com/startup/validating-enterprise-business-ideas-the-wrong-way/" target="_blank">can't</a> just walk up to enterprise customers to talk to them about their problems.
 You just can't.

 Hrishi agreed with Greg and Mike's lessons from my <a href="http://www.dillonforrest.com/startup/preselling-to-enterprise-customers/" target="_blank">last post</a>.
-You're not worth an enterprise customer's time unless you can offer an immediate solution right now.
-Trying to talk to them about their problems following lean startup tactics is a waste of everybody's time.
-You definitely need to invest your own cycles into building a real MVP with real code to enable enterprise customers to discuss software solutions with you.
+You're not worth an enterprise customer's time unless you can offer a specific solution right now.
+Trying to have a nebulous conversation about their problems following lean startup tactics is a waste of everybody's time.
+A specific solution is paramount.

 # Don't talk to very small startups